prash1reddy/Prashanth_portfolio/README.md

 # portfolio-website
 This is the portfolio website of R S Sai Prashanth.
 A single-page static website with a fixed sidebar, smooth scrolling navigation, and content sections.
 Great for an elegant resume or portfolio.
 Mobile-friendly.
-It's fully responsive and easy to adapt for your own purposes
+It's fully responsive and easy to adapt for your own purposes.

 # Technologies Used
 * HTML5 & CSS3